wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.2.10 =
+* Reduced max height of widget block to prevent overlaps.
+* Fixed issue that caused problems with TinyMCE widget.
+* General code clean up and performance improvements.

 = 1.2.9 =
 * Fixed backwards compatibility issue.